Life Vests for Dogs

 Safety: a dog floatation device provides you peace of mind by helping to prevent accidents and keeping your dog safe in the water.

-Assistance: the handle on the back of many dog life jackets allows you to easily lift your dog in and out of the water, making swimming sessions safer and more fun.
+Assistance: the handle on the back of many dog life jackets lets you easily lift your dog in and out of the water, making swimming sessions safer and more fun.

 Buoyancy: even strong canine swimmers can benefit from the extra buoyancy provided by a dog life jacket, especially in rough water or strong currents.

-Rehabilitation: dog floatation devices can be useful for dogs recovering from surgery, injury, or mobility issues, allowing them to exercise and rehabilitate in the water with reduced risk of injury.
+Rehabilitation: dog floatation devices can be useful for dogs recovering from surgery, injury, or mobility issues.
+They allow dogs to exercise and rehabilitate in the water with a reduced risk of injury.

 Size Matters